Pan Am Pool: Renovations and refurbishments (2012–19)

 In October 2012, the Pan Am Pool was partially shut down due to mechanical issues.
 Various upgrades were made in 2016 to prepare for the 2017 Canada Summer Games.
 In 2018, major renovations were announced to the ceiling, lighting and public address system, the upgrades expected to cost $2.6 million.
 It reopened in January 2019 after a two-year, $3.4 million refurbishment.

 Swim Clubs

 The first swim club to announce their presence at Pan Am Pool was the Cardinal Swim Club.
 The Pan Am Pool is also home to the Manta Swim Club, The Manitoba Marlins and The Manitoba Masters Aquatic Club swim teams and also hosts the Vortex water polo team.

 Aquatic Hall of Fame & Museum

-Since 1967, the pool hosted the Aquatic Hall of Fame and Museum of Canada.
-In 1999, a separate building housing the collection was completed for the '99 Games.
-However, in 2006, a 40-year deal had concluded and the Aquatic Hall of Fame was told to vacate.
+Since 1967, the pool was home to the Aquatic Hall of Fame and Museum of Canada.
+In 1999, a separate building was completed to house the collection in advance of the 1999 Pan American Games.

-The museum portion features a 9-foot statue of Poseidon, Greek god of the sea.
+In 2006, the Hall of Fame’s 40-year agreement with the facility ended, and the organization was required to vacate the space.

-The museum is open daily from 7 am to 10 pm.
-There is no charge for admission.
+The former museum space includes a 2.7-metre (9-foot) statue of Poseidon, the Greek god of the sea.